ncsa/XSEDE-Delta/docs/source/index.rst

 **Job Accounting**
 ------------------

-The charge unit for *Delta* is the Service Unit (SU).
+The charge unit forÂ *Delta*Â is the Service Unit (SU).
 This corresponds to the equivalent use of one compute core utilizing less than or equal to 2G of memory for one hour, or 1 GPU or fractional GPU using less than the corresponding amount of memory or cores for 1 hour (see table